Indonesian president-elect unveils high-powered transition team

 The new cabinet will be announced after Widodo takes office on Oct 20.

-The team will also draw up a list of potential cabinet ministers and review strategies to handle "major legal liabilities" facing the incoming administration like international arbitrage cases involving mining giants Newmont Mining Corp and Churchill Mining, two of Widodo's aides told Reuters.
+The team will also draw up a list of potential cabinet ministers and review strategies to handle "major legal liabilities" facing the incoming administration like international arbitrage cases involving mining giants Newmont Mining Corp (NEM.N) and Churchill Mining (CHLL.L), two of Widodo's aides told Reuters.